rodpcastro/gdeepseries/README.md

 # GDeepSeries
-This library contains series expansions for the three-dimensional infinite-depth free-surface Green function, described in the work of *Shan* and *Wu* (2018).
+This library contains series expansions for the three-dimensional infinite-depth free-surface Green function, implemented according to the expressions defined in the work of *Shan* and *Wu* (2018).

 ## Dependencies
 GDeepSeries makes use of special functions implemented in [ColSpecF].